jordaniza/ve-explainer/README.md

 }
 ```

-The above is nice and simple and easy to understand: To find the user's voting power, we simply grab the amount locked and their end date, and evaulate the curve at the passed timestamp.
+The above is nice and simple and easy to understand: To find the user's voting power, we simply grab the amount locked and their end date, and evauluate the curve at the passed timestamp.

 The challenge here then becomes: **what to do if a user wants to _change their lock_?**